 The notable Art Deco style evolved in Paris in the 1920s and 30s.
 This particular style adds 20th-century glamour to a room.
 An Art Deco console table can be characterized by bold geometric shapes, intricate details, and bright colors.

 With symmetrical designs and distinct shapes, these tables have a unique, sophisticated look.
-Representing the Art Deco style in our collection is a vintage console table from 1930.
+Representing the Art Decor style in our collection is a vintage console table from 1930.

 Furnish your home with vintage, mid-century, and modern tables by visiting Showrooms at 2220.